 The B.Arch program culminates in a comprehensive design project formulated by the student with the help of faculty members.

 6-Year Professional Degree

 After obtaining the pre-professional B.E.D.A. degree, 2 years of graduate-level study can earn you a Master of Architecture degree.

 Professional electives, along with courses in architectural theory, will enable you to expand your knowledge in a selected interest area.
 The M.Arch. degree includes a thesis project -- an extensively researched investigation of a particular design topic.

 Courses in professional practice, environmental law, management, policy, and business provide an additional understanding of the expanding professional contexts in which architects practice.
-Like the B.Arch. program, the M.Arch degree requires LEED accreditation.
+M.Arch Students are encouraged to pursue LEED accreditation.